PradeepJ0710/connect_and_play/README.md

 # Connect & Play

-A Flutter app that implements Platform Channel to enable Bluetooth functionality, without any third-part packages.
+A Flutter app that implements Platform Channel to enable Bluetooth functionality, without any third-party packages.